pivlab/phenoplier-cli/docs/source/getting-started/installation.rst

 .. code-block:: bash

    # Creating a new conda environment is recommended for dependency isolation.
-   # Run this to create it: conda create -y -n phenoplier python=3.12
-   pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple phenoplier
+   conda create -y -n phenoplier-cli python=3.12 conda activate phenoplier-cli pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple phenoplier

 You should be able to verify the installation by running the following command: